joonassandell/portfolio/README.md

 - `npm run start`: Start the application in production mode.
 The application should be compiled with next build first.
 - `npm run deploy:preview`: [Deploy preview](https://vercel.com/docs/concepts/deployments/preview-deployments) of the application to Vercel (preview is like "staging").
 Note that this deploys your local copy no matter of the git commit state.

-### Issues

-- Oras, last drop is not animated to the end.
-Possibly related to locomotive-scroll/react-locomotive-scroll updates.
-Noticed in production.

 ### Notes

 - Previews are deployed always locally so that the preview url stays the same. `urlState` fn needs the origin url (`NEXT_PUBLIC_ORIGIN`) which needs to match the domain it's used in.
 Couldn't figure out how to get the origin (= protocol & domain) server side so the env variable was created.